 Learning a foreign language provides an opening to other cultures and fosters an understanding of the world.
 All children in key stage 2 will learn to communicate their thoughts, feelings and ideas in a weekly Spanish lesson in which they learn a balance of written and spoken language.

 Children are taught key skills such running, jumping, throwing and catching in isolation and in combination through skills based lessons and in team games.
 There is a key focus in lessons on developing flexibility, strength, technique, control and balance.
-In key stage one PE lessons are taught by the London Football Academy, in key stage 2 by our specialist PE teacher.
+Our PE lessons are taught by specialist staff from the London Football Academy, with additional support from our teaching and support staff.

 Using creativity and imagination pupils design and make products that solve real and relevant problems within a variety of contexts.
 We teach pupils to become resourceful and think critically, evaluating their own work.